How To

 How to start Plexamp automatically when you power on your Raspberry Pi

 Using a Raspberry Pi as a Plexamp Headless player has worked very well for me.
-It allows me to have a dedicated audio streamer for my personal music library and streaming from Tidal, and my Raspberry Pi has a DAC attached for a clear, high quality analog output that plugs directly into my stereo or amplifier.
+It allows me to have a dedicated audio streamer for my personal music library, and my Raspberry Pi has a DAC attached for a clear, high quality analog output that plugs directly into my stereo or amplifier.

 As someone who likes to tinker and experiment with my stereo setup, though, I’ve run onto a problem; each time I power down my Rapsberry Pi and power it back up again, I have to open up terminal on my laptop and manually re-start Plexamp.